 of Ebola prevention and treatment among their communities.

 East Africa emergency (including South Sudan): A complex hunger crisis driven by drought, conflict and political instability has left over 28 million people, including 17.5 million children, across

 Ethiopia, Kenya, Somalia, South Sudan and Uganda in need of life-saving assistance.
 Inter-communal conflict has been the largest driver of displacement.
 In South Sudan, a food crisis caused by conflict and political instability has resulted in more than one million people seeking refuge in Uganda.

 Syria crisis: After over eight years of war, more than half of Syria’s population has been forced to flee their homes.
 More than 6.2 million people are currently displaced inside Syria and a further 5.7 million have sought refugee outside Syria, predominantly in Turkey, Lebanon, Jordan and Iraq.
 ISIL have officially been defeated in Syria and Iraq, however conflict continues across Syria, with airstrikes intensifying in March 2019.
 Currently, 13.1 million people within Syria need assistance, including 5 million children.

 Cyclone Idai: The March 2019 cyclone caused widespread flooding and destruction across Mozambique, Malawi

 and Zimbabwe, affecting up to 3.3 million people including 1.6 million children.
 You can help us provide emergency assistance and support families to rebuild their lives.

 Iraq crisis: Between 2011 and 2017, the Syrian and Iraq crisis displaced over 6 million Iraqis and led to some 250,000 Syrians seeking refuge in Iraq.
-Since the end of military operations against the so-called Islamic State in late 2017, our focus is on helping children and families rebuild their lives.
+Since the end of military operations against the so-called Islamic State in late 2017, our focus is on expanding our areas of response to help children and families rebuild their lives.
 Their key challenges include lack of basic services, limited livelihood opportunities

 and safety/security issues including unexploded ordnance.